Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

 The exterior is simple and dignified.
 The leather looks similar—if not identical—to that used on the Word on Fire Bible, with a deep, beautiful grain.
 Word on Fire's restraint on the spine creates an august appearance: we see only the title, an IHS monogram, and the volume number.

 I am curious from this photo if the thickness is representative of the production volumes.
-I am surprised by how thin these look, which implies a larger (and less-desirable) layout.
-However, I suspect this may just be a sample given that the thickness is uniform, when we expect natural variation in thickness between volumes.
+I am surprised by how thin these look, which implies a less-desirable larger layout.
+However, I suspect this may just be a sample photo given that the thickness is uniform, when we expect natural variation in thickness between volumes.
 I am curious to see the final dimensions and how they compare to the first edition.

 The selection of muted colors for the ribbons adds to the dignified presentation of the Word on Fire second edition.

-The layout appears to be similar to that used in the Liturgy of the Hours booklets.
+The layout appears to be similar to that used in the Word on Fire Liturgy of the Hours booklets.
 The red accents are replaced with gold, some prayers are abbreviated (i.e. "Our Father" rather than the whole prayer), and historical names for the offices are used (i.e. "Vespers I" rather than "Evening Prayer").
 One small question presents itself with the line "Psalms and canticles from Sunday, Week I, 000": I suspect the "000" is a placeholder because the whole volume is not yet typeset, but it would be a usability improvement if Sunday Week I psalms were placed somewhere convenient due to their frequent use on feasts.

 Comparison & Recommendation